Mathijs995/R-for-Data-Science/README.md

     - Data frames

 ### Homework
-Please read finish reading the session's notebook and read Section 1 of the notebook of session 2 before the next session, that is, before Thursday 9 October 18.00.
+Please finish reading the session's notebook and read Section 1 of the notebook of session 2 before the next session, that is, before Thursday 9 October 18.00.

 ## Session 3
 Last session, we dived into the data structures available in R. This session we continue with subsetting and controlling the flow of our code.
 The Google colab notebook for this lecture can be found [here](https://colab.research.google.com/drive/1FQICEcnG3o-rVtM8b67f7PgwccGqGBln).